 perPETual owns all of the patents, intellectual property rights and proprietary know-how related to our process.
 We spend approximately 15% of our annual budget on technology innovation and improvement to ensure that we continue to push the boundaries in creating solutions for the PET circular economy.

 Uniquely, as an environmentally sustainable chemical recycling process, we are able to scale-up our processes to realise manufacturing cost efficiencies in ways that mechanical recyclers are not able to.
 At scale, perPETual can already produce sustainable esters, using used plastic bottles as an input, cheaper than traditional petrochemical ester plants using PTA and MEG.

 In addition to processing used PET plastic bottles, our research team is constantly innovating to process diverse feedstocks such as polyester textiles, PET packaging and PET film.

 As part of our process innovation, perPETual developed and patented special process conditions to enable the transformation of very hot, low molecular weight ester mixture into a crystalline, flaky, non-sticky polymer which is easier to store and transport (s-ESTER).
 This s-ESTER offers interesting opportunities as a feedstock to be used in the manufacturing of sustainable end products in various sectors (e.g. unsaturated polyesters, thermoplastics, etc.).

 In 2008, perPETual acquired a majority stake in Polygenta Ltd, an Indian based company.
 Between 2008 and 2010, the Company was restructured and its polyester manufacturing plant (based in Nashik) was retrofitted to use the perPETual technology.
-Today, the Nashik plant converts approximately 2 million plastic bottles a day into high-quality sustainable filament yarns for the textile industry.
-Plans are underway to further increase the capacity of this plant in 2018.
+The capacity of the plant was expanded in 2019 and currently processes over 3 million used plastic bottles a day into high-quality sustainable filament yarns for the textile industry.
+Plans are underway to further increase the capacity of the manufacturing facility in 2022.